 Gated road to Tallac Shoreline.
 Gate open Memorial Day Weekend through October.
 Out of season may park near locked gate and walk one mile to shoreline.
-Free parking (no fee).
+No entry fee.

 Dogs must be on a leash, and pick up dog waste (dog waste bags available on site).
-No campfires on beach.
-No overnight camping on beach or nearby.
-Ovserve a "pack it in, pack it out" policy- trash removal is limited.
+No wood or charcoal fires and no overnight camping.
+Observe a "pack it in, pack it out" policy as trash removal is limited.

 KEEP IT CLEAN: Lake Tahoe is recognized as an Outstanding Natural Resource Water.
 Please, join your fellow beachgoers in protecting this special place!
 Begin by being an example to others: